 The program aims to provide students with a thorough understanding of theory and research related to learners, learning and developmental processes.
 All degree programs reflect this aim and prepare students for careers as faculty members within academic settings, researchers in agencies or businesses and school practitioners.
 The program invites applications from excellent students, especially those in underrepresented populations.

 Students without a master’s degree may complete a master’s degree as part of their graduate activities in the Educational Psychology Program.
-Students admitted to doctoral programs have 7 years to complete doctoral degrees.
+Students admitted to doctoral programs have about 7 years to complete doctoral degrees.
 Some students may elect to be admitted to and complete a master’s program first, and then apply for official admission to the doctoral program.